Media Resources

 • Registration or tail numbers will be provided in the preliminary report after it is verified with the wreckage.

-At a major transportation accident, the NTSB will send one or several public affairs officers to accompany the Go-Team.
-Often, one of the five Presidentially-appointed board Members will accompany the team and serve as principal spokesperson.
-However, board members are not investigators.
-The Go-Team is led by a senior career investigator designated as Investigator-in-Charge, or IIC.
+Often, one of the five presidentially-appointed NTSB board members will accompany the team and serve as principal spokesperson for the first days of the investigation.
+However, board members are not investigators and do not lead the investigation.
+The go-team and investigation are led by a senior career investigator designated as Investigator-in-Charge, or IIC.

 Media briefers will not analyze information provided, nor speculate as to the significance of any particular piece of information.